JSAbrahams/mamba/doc/philosophy/2 inspirations.md

 Language  | Description | Inspired
 ----------|-------------|------------
 Python    |  | Flexibility.
-Co-existence of functions and methods, or co-existence of functional and oop paradigms, and large portion of syntax
+Co-existence of functions and methods, or co-existence of functional and oop paradigms, and large portion of the syntax
 Java      |  | OOP concepts
 C#        |  | OOP concepts
 Scala     |  | Everything is an object, including primitives of the language, pattern matching